 Colors for marking the area are:

-Do not make mistake and cut utility line :
+Do not make a mistake and cut the utility line :

-How to dig Under-slab Tunnel
+How to Dig Under-slab Tunnel

 Some contractors may need additional support when creating an under-slab tunnel due to soil conditions or other environmental factors such as water tables and ground levels.
 In these cases, shoring needs to be used, which involves installing steel beams that support and stabilize the walls of the under-slab tunnel while it’s being dug out.
 All safety precautions must be followed when installing these beams, as mistakes can cause serious injuries or death.

-Finally, once all of the necessary pipework has been completed, it’s time for backfilling and restoration of the area around your under-slab tunnel to remain secure for many years ahead with minimal disruption from future projects or activities above ground level near where your tunnel lies beneath.
+Finally, once all of the necessary pipework has been completed, it’s time for backfilling and restoration of the area around youit’sder-slab tunnel to remain secure for many years ahead with minimal disruption from future projects or activities above ground level near where your tunnel lies beneath.
 This can involve compacting soil back into place and laying gravel over top of that soil before finally restoring any vegetation or landscaping features present before construction activities occur.

 In conclusion, under-slab tunnels are essential for accessing pipelines located beneath concrete slabs and require specialized knowledge and expertise from experienced contractors to successfully create one with minimal risk and disruption caused during excavation works within residential properties or commercial buildings.
 By following all safety guidelines provided by experts throughout each stage of construction, you can ensure a long-lasting solution with minimal hassle down the line should any maintenance work be performed further down the track within your underground pipeline network or other utilities located below ground level within your property boundaries.